-We then construct BBS generators for Maple using primes of length 512, 768 and 1024 bits with guaranteed long period.
-We also support primes of length 32, 48 and 64 bits.
+We then construct BBS generators for Maple using primes of lengths 512, 768 and 1024 bits with guaranteed long period.
+We also support primes of length 10, 12, 15, and 16 decimal digits.
 While not cryptographically secure, these BBS generators are expected to yield pseudo-random bits of high quality and fast enough to be competitive with Maple's built-in LCG.
+And they have been constructed so that it we can easily choose the seed to get the maximal period.